-Remember to submit last reflection report on Thursday this week based in the questions and discussion on week 10 re: the Cuba debrief exercise.
+Remember to submit last reflection report on Thursday this week based in the questions and discussion on week 10 re: the Cultural Exposure Debrief Exercise during week 10.

 Week 12 Building a Contextual Missional Theology 2.

 Read documents on Quercus in preparation for next class